 For more details about searching Rfam, please see our paper in Current Protocols in Bioinformatics.

-The new text search, available on the Rfam homepage or at the top of any Rfam page, will soon replace older search options, such as Keyword search, Taxonomy search, browsing entries by type, and Jump To navigation.
+The Rfam text search, available on the Rfam homepage or at the top of any Rfam page, replaces the older search options, such as Keyword search, Taxonomy search, and browsing entries by type.

 - explore Rfam by category using facets

 Here is an example query that retrieves riboswitch families as well as their descriptions and the number of sequences in seed alignments: